Süleymaniye Mosque – Istanbul

 Praying Hall

-The complex consisted of a hospital, a primary school, a public bath, a caravanserai, four madrasas, a specialised school for the hadith learning, a medical college and also a public kitchen that served food to the poor.
+The complex included a hospital, primary school, public bath, caravanserai, four madrasas, a hadith school, a medical college and a public kitchen that distributed food to the poor.

 Ablution Fountains in Suleymaniye Mosque